Battle of Miahuatlán

 The Battle of Miahuatlán took place on 3 October 1866 in the vicinity of the current municipality of Miahuatlán de Porfirio Díaz in the state of Oaxaca, Mexico.
 It was fought between elements of the Mexican republican army under General Porfirio Díaz and troops of the Second Mexican Empire during the Second French intervention in Mexico.

 The Imperial troops were defeated, opening the way for Díaz to advance on the city of Oaxaca.

 Background

-French forces of the Second French Empire invaded Mexico in 1862, and entered Mexico City on 7 June 1863.
-In July 1863, supported by many conservative Mexicans, they proclaimed a Catholic Empire.
-The throne was given to an Austrian Archduke who became Maximilian I of Mexico.

-The republicans resisted, but with limited success.

-However, with the ending of the American Civil War in 1865 the United States began to actively assist the republicans and to put pressure on the French to withdraw, which began in May 1866.
-Republican forces received supplies in the form of money and weapons to continue the war.
-Without the same French support during the early battles, the tide turned against the Imperial forces, who lost several battles to the republican forces.
-At the time of the Battle of Miahuatlán, Díaz was advancing from the south towards the city of Oaxaca, the heart of the southern state.